Getting Started with the Semester

 Set up Your Assignments

 There are several different types of graded assignments you can use in your course.
 The three main ones are Assignments, Quizzes, and Discussions and they each have their own tool in Canvas.
-If you are not using Modules, you will create each type of assignment in its own Canvas tool.
-However, every graded assignment will also appear in the Canvas Assignment tool.
+You can create each type of assignment in its own Canvas tool or in a Module.
+Every graded quiz and discussion will appear in both their own tool and the Canvas Assignment tool.

 Click on each item below to learn about the different types.

 If you would like to include extra credit in, or in addition to, any of your assignments, see the Canvas Guide “How do I give extra credit in a course?“

 Set up Assignment Groups – Optional

-If you want to weight grades without worrying about calculating proportional points for each assignment, you’ll want to set up assignment groups.
+If you want to weight grades without worrying about calculating proportional points for each assignment, you’ll want to set up Assignment Groups in the Assignments tool.
 They are especially important if you prefer to grade with percentages only (every assignment is worth 100%) or a combination of percents and points.
 Even if you’re not weighting grades, if you have a larger number of assignments, assignment groups can help you organize assignments and make them easier to find in the gradebook using filters.

 The following Canvas Guides explain setting up assignment groups and weighting them.